top of page

 Rome

-Rome surely deserves more time than we are able to give it.
+Roma Termini shown here, the city hub of transport.
+Our apartment is several blocks to the west.
+This vast and lively and ancient city surely deserves more time than we are able to give it.
 So much history is fixed here—events we all learned about (or should have) since grammar school: Romulus and Remus, Catullus, Cicero, Julius Caesar and adopted heir Augustus, first-bishop Peter, pre-Stradivarius Nero, and a whole catalog of Popes, both famous and infamous.
+And me here with an entrenched anti-bucket list mentality.
+Hmm.

-Even though I spent some time down in these very tall hallways with tens of thousands of (now empty) niches, it's worth experiencing all over again for the subliminal appreciation of history that may be found here, or perhaps be implanted within.
-If you should come here, remember that it is strictly forbidden to take photos/videos of these hallowed places.
-Just keep smartphones turned off and cameras stowed, remembering that the earnest folks, in whose stewardship these chambers are, take the spiritual meaning of it all very seriously.
-And actually the onsite bookstore does have remarkably worthwhile mementos.
+Although I did spend awhile down in these ancient high-ceiling underground hallways, lined as they are with tens of thousands of now-empty niches, it's worth experiencing all over again for the subliminal appreciation of history to be found here (and hopefully be implanted within).
+So yes, we are returning.
+If you should descend to these hallowed passageways, remember that it is strictly forbidden to take photos/videos down there: you must keep smartphones turned off and cameras stowed, mindful that the earnest folks in whose stewardship these chambers continue, take the spiritual meaning of it all very seriously.
+Too, actually the onsite bookstore does have remarkably worthwhile mementos—far better than your iPhone's little pics.

-Extracted (and improved) from a purchased bookstore-DVD with German (!) voice-overs, this image shows a room where those faithful to Jesus assembled, where they buried their dead—and declared their certainty that even mighty Rome (of pre-Constantine era ) did not have the final authority.
-Not on earth, certainly never in Heaven.
+Extracted (and improved) from a purchased bookstore DVD with Deutsche (really) voice-overs, this image shows a room deep underground where those faithful to Jesus assembled during the first three centuries of our era; where they buried their dead—consistent with their concept of the Resurrection—and avowed their certainty that even mighty Rome did not have the final authority: not on earth, certainly never in Heaven.

-Crossing the street now to nearby Stazione Roma Termini, to rumble northward to the Italian Lake District/Dolomites.
-Specifically
+That second morning We'll trudge those blocks to nearby Stazione Roma Termini, for a five-hour rumble northward to the Italian Lake District - Dolomites.
+Specifically on the shore of

 bottom of page